rg-engineering/ioBroker.ebus/README.md

 2000, ERR: element not found, 10.5

 Attention: command in datapoint ebus.0.cmd is deleted after executing of command!

+## Installation / Update

+please follow installation instructions for ebusd under [wiki](https://github.com/john30/ebusd/wiki/1.-Build-and-install)

+in /opt/iobroker/node_modules/iobroker.ebus/lib/scripts you can find a scripts to install and update SBFspot on debian based systems.

 ## known issues